Dubai is known for its luxury, modern architecture, Burj Khalifa, and the world’s most luxurious hotel Burj Al Arab.

 Join a dinner cruise along the Dubai Creek and enjoy dance demonstrations, a 5-star buffet, and the amazing view of Dubai from the water.

 7. Dubai Fountain – Water & Light Show at Burj Khalifa Lake

-The Dubai Fountain is the largest water fountain in the world and takes place every evening from 6pm in an half-hour rhythm.
+The Dubai Fountain is the largest water fountain in the world and takes place every evening from 6 pm in a half-hour rhythm.